google/fhir-data-pipes/README.md

 # What is this?

-This repository includes tools that manage the export data from an [OpenMRS](https://openmrs.org) instance using the [FHIR format](https://www.hl7.org/fhir/overview.html) and facilitate the transfer to a data warehouse using
+This repository includes tools that manage and export data from an [OpenMRS](https://openmrs.org) instance using the [FHIR format](https://www.hl7.org/fhir/overview.html) and facilitate the transfer to a data warehouse using
-[Apache Parquet files](https://parquet.apache.org), FHIR APIs, or Google Cloud FHIR Stores.
-The tools use the
-[OpenMRS FHIR2 Module](https://addons.openmrs.org/show/org.openmrs.module.openmrs-fhir2-module)
-to transform the data for transfer.
+[Apache Parquet files](https://parquet.apache.org), or another FHIR server (e.g., a HAPI FHIR server or Google Cloud FHIR store).
+The tools use the [OpenMRS FHIR2 Module](https://addons.openmrs.org/show/org.openmrs.module.openmrs-fhir2-module) to transform the data for transfer.

-There are three modes of transfer:
+There are four modes of transfer:

+-   [**Batch mode (FHIR)**](#batch-mode-using-fhir-search): This mode uses FHIR Search APIs to select resources to copy, retrieves them as FHIR resources, and transfers the data via FHIR APIs or Parquet files.
--   [**Batch mode**](#batch-mode): This mode reads the contents of an OpenMRS MySQL database, transforms them into FHIR resources, and transfers the data via FHIR APIs or Parquet files.
+-   [**Batch mode (JDBC)**](#batch-mode-using-jdbc): This mode uses JDBC to read the contents of an OpenMRS MySQL database, retrieves those entities as FHIR resources, and transfers the data via FHIR APIs or Parquet files.
 -   **[Streaming mode (Debezium)](#streaming-mode-debezium)**: This mode
     continuously listens for changes to the underlying OpenMRS MySQL database using